 1. Small but mighty coffee maker

-The Aeropress Coffee & Espresso Maker is a compact way to make real coffee, crema and all.
+The Aeropress Coffee Press is a compact way to make real coffee, crema and all.
 Awesome for anyone who needs any available counter space to chop food, not to store coffee machines.
 “The Aeropress is my go-to for coffee,” says Graham.

 2. Bowls that don’t take up space